AlexRmlt/ethicbot-rasa/data/nlu.md

 - It also means [saving the lives](deed) of [5](quantity) people

 ## intent:deny
+- I don't care which name you use
 - No, there is no one else involved
 - there would not be any consequences
 - He does not have a name